Chart Color Schemes

 The educational profile of Sans Souci exceeds national averages, with above-average qualification levels and academic performance metrics

-Sans Souci's educational qualifications trail regional benchmarks; 29.4% of residents aged 15+ hold university degrees, compared to the SA3 area's 38.7%.
-This gap indicates potential for educational development and skills enhancement.
+Sans Souci's educational qualifications trail regional benchmarks, with 29.4% of residents aged 15+ holding university degrees compared to 38.7% in the SA3 area.
 Bachelor degrees are most common at 21.1%, followed by postgraduate qualifications (6.5%) and graduate diplomas (1.8%).
-Trade and technical skills are prominent, with 32.9% of residents aged 15+ holding vocational credentials – advanced diplomas (12.5%) and certificates (20.4%).
+Vocational credentials are also prominent, with 32.9% of residents aged 15+ holding them - advanced diplomas at 12.5% and certificates at 20.4%.
+Educational participation is high, with 27.3% of residents currently enrolled in formal education: 9.0% in primary, 7.7% in secondary, and 4.9% in tertiary education.

-Educational participation is notably high; 27.3% of residents are currently enrolled in formal education.
-This includes 9.0% in primary, 7.7% in secondary, and 4.9% pursuing tertiary education.
+Educational participation is notably high, with 27.3% of residents currently enrolled in formal education.
+This includes 9.0% in primary education, 7.7% in secondary education, and 4.9% pursuing tertiary education.

 Frequently Asked Questions - Education